ECP-WarpX/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

 .. _fig_phase_space_beam_0:

 .. figure:: https://user-images.githubusercontent.com/10621396/290010282-40560ac4-8509-4599-82ca-167bb1739cff.png
-   :alt: Plot showing the final phase space projections for beam 0 of the training data.
+   :alt: Plot showing the final phase space projections for beam 0 of the training data, for a surrogate to stage 0.

-   The final phase space projections for beam 0 of the training data.
+   The final phase space projections for beam 0 of the training data, for a surrogate to stage 0

 On the other hand, the final phase space for beam 0, shown in :numref:`fig_phase_space_beam_1`, has a halo of outlying particles.